Gluten Free Berry Crisp

-Preheat oven 350 degrees.
-In a large bowl add berries, toss evenly with tapioca starch.
+- Preheat oven 350 degrees.
+In a large bowl add berries, and toss evenly with tapioca starch.
 Gently stir in maple syrup, lemon juice, and vanilla.
 Set aside.

-Transfer to a medium bowl and add coconut flour, sugar, vanilla, coriander and salt.
+- Transfer to a medium bowl, then add coconut flour, sugar, vanilla, coriander and salt.

-Sprinkle topping over fruit and bake for 25 minutes or until golden brown.
-Delicious served with ice-cream or whipped coconut cream.
+- Sprinkle topping over fruit and bake for 25 minutes, or until golden brown.
+It is delicious served with ice-cream or whipped coconut cream.

 You may substitute almonds or pecans for walnuts.